Don’t let the cost of starting a jewelry making hobby overwhelm you. Here are places to get cheap jewelry making supplies.

 It’s just about knowing where to look.

 And those some of those places might surprise you!

 For your convenience, this post contains affiliate links.
 You can find my full disclosure here.

-Where to buy inexpensive jewelry making supplies
+Where is the best place to buy jewelry making supplies?

 Destash groups on Facebook